gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 for us to get through, is there?" the bosun said, tapping the inverted V's that marked the Brumosos.

-The bookster shrugged.  "*La*, there are gaps and passes---perhaps we will go through one of those.  *Sra* parrot, does the captain perhaps have more detailed maps in Forecastle?"
+The bookster shrugged.  "*La*, there are gaps and passes—perhaps we will go through one of those.  *Sra* parrot, does the captain perhaps have more detailed maps in Forecastle?"